mahsakalantar/project/README.md

 # project
-Hi,this is mini project for javascripts.
+Hi,this is mini project for javascripts. it convertes celsius to fahrenheit.
-I hope it helps you.